fru-io/docs-live/docs/typo3-getting-started.md

 * Use `ddev-live pull` to download project database or files.

 ### Next steps
 We’d love to help you be successful with DDEV-Live.
-Read the [FAQs](https://dash.ddev.com/docs/faqs/) and if you have any additional questions, email our [Support team](mailto:support@ddev.com).
+Please visit our [Help & Support page](https://docs.ddev.com/support/).

 What do you think?
 Send us your feedback about DDEV-Live using the [Feedback form](https://dash.ddev.com/feedback/).

 Find out more about [DDEV-Local](https://ddev.readthedocs.io/en/stable/) to round out your dev-to-deploy experience.

-Last updated Fri Nov 8 18:23:31 2019 UTC